evgenyneu/quagga/README.md

 ### Create a custom template

-Use the `--copy-template` option to generate a default template file in the current directory:
+Use the `--copy-template` option to generate a default template file in the current directory that you can modify to customize the output format:

 ```bash
 quagga --copy-template
 ```

-This command copies the default template to `.quagga_template` file that you can modify to customize the output format.

 ### Template locations